pinkyshh/Elixir/README.md

 An iOS application to showcase luxury brand perfumes in categories, making it easier for users to find what to buy.
 It also provides useful information about perfumes and how a user can find their type.

 # Platform
 The application is being developed on Xcode using Swift UI.
-It will have web API connections and Firebase.
+It will have connections to web API and firebase.
 The features of the application include :
   - User login and sign up
   - Product listing